 Au Pair agencies make sure that Au Pairs are going in to a loving family that has been thoroughly vetted and interviewed, and take maximum precaution to ensure the safety of both the Au Pair and the host family.

-Smaller Earth along with our international Au Pair placement teams, provide 24/7 support for all of our Au Pairs.
+Smaller Earth along with our international Au Pair abroad placement teams, provide 24/7 support for all of our Au Pairs.
 We ensure everyone is fully prepared for their trip with a comprehensive pre-departure guide, advice and orientation where applicable.

-Your Au Pair coordinator will ensure that everything is set, and that you're fully prepared for your trip.
+Once you have secured your au pair job abroad, your Au Pair coordinator will ensure that everything is set, and that you're fully prepared for your trip.
 You'll receive a comprehensive pre-departure guide, as well as any other advice and orientation necessary.

 Your guide will contain useful information about your new country - how to get around, how to deal with culture shock, how to find language classes, and safety.
 It’s a complete manual about what to expect, especially for your first weeks when everything is brand new.

-Many Au Pair programs will also have a thriving community, either in-person or online, where you can get in touch with other program participants in the same area.
+Many Au Pair abroad programs will also have a thriving community, either in-person or online, where you can get in touch with other program participants in the same area.
 It's a great way to kick-start your social life in a new place before you even arrive.

 Once you're in your new destination, you'll be able to make plans to travel around with your fellow Au Pair friends.